-Here are 10 decor pieces that can bring the Paris apartment decor style into your own place.
+Here are ten decor pieces that’ll bring Paris apartment decor style into your own place.
 Everybody knows that French girls nail fashion like no other.
 And it’s no surprise that Parisian apartment decor is just spectacular.
-To achieve this look you don’t have to be a millionaire, to live in a beautiful Haussmannian building on the Left Bank, and to decorate with priceless antiques.
+To achieve this look you don’t have to be a millionaire, to live in a beautiful Haussmannian building on the Rive Gauche (Left Bank), and to decorate with priceless antiques.

-I’m French and living in Paris on the Ile Saint Louis in the 4th Arrondissement.
-And I’ll do my best to give you some tips and practical advice to achieve that Parisian apartment decor style wherever you live.
-In order to do so, I’ve tried to explain the Parisian style decor and what makes Parisian apartments so special.
-Then I’ve made a list of home decor pieces that can bring the Paris apartment decor style into your own place.
+Being French, I lived in the 4th Arrondissement of Paris on the Île Saint-Louis.
+And, in this article, I wanted to give you some tips and practical advice to achieve that Parisian apartment decor style wherever you live.
+In order to do so, I’ll explain the Parisian style decor and what makes Parisian apartments so special.
+Then, I’ll make a list of home decor pieces that’ll bring the Paris apartment decor style into your own place.
 If you dream about turning your home decor into a perfectly furnished Parisian apartment, keep reading below my French advice.

 What Is Parisian Style Decor